Retinal blood flow imaging with combined full-field swept-source optical coherence tomography and laser Doppler holography

 Full-field swept-source optical coherence tomography (FF-SS-OCT) and laser Doppler holography (LDH) are two holographic imaging techniques presenting unique capabilities for ophthalmology.
 We report on interlaced FF-SS-OCT and LDH imaging with a single instrument.
 Effectively, retinal blood flow and pulsation could be quasi-simultaneously monitored.
 This instrument holds potential for a wide scope of ophthalmic applications.

 In the past few years, holographic imaging schemes have enabled the development of new functional contrasts in ophthalmology.
 By combining swept-source optical coherence tomography with digital holography, full-field swept-source OCT (FF-SS-OCT, or holographic OCT), allows phase stable retinal imaging at ultrafast volumetric rates~\cite{Povavzay2006, Bonin2010, Auksorius2019Crosstalk, Valente2021}.
 The phase stability within a single volume enables digital aberration compensation while the phase stability over consecutive volumes allows hemodynamic measurements and the imaging of sensory retinal functions~\cite{Hillmann2016, SpahrHillmann2015, Hillmann2016PNAS}.
 Laser Doppler holography (LDH) combines laser Doppler imaging with digital holography.
 Compared to standard full-field laser Doppler or laser speckle contrast imaging~\cite{SerovLasser2005, Sugiyama2010, Cho2020portable}, the interferometric detection in LDH enables full-field retinal blood flow imaging with higher temporal resolution~\cite{Puyo2018}.
 The phase sensitivity in LDH additionally enables the detection of the local axial direction of blood flow, i.e., color Doppler imaging~\cite{Puyo2021Directional}.
-Technically, the difference between FF-SS-OCT and LDH is that the former requires the acquisition of data with multiple wavelengths whereas the latter uses a static wavelength.
 Here, we report on adapting an FF-SS-OCT setup to allow OCT and LDH imaging to be performed on a single instrument, which we used to monitor retinal blood flow and better understand the hemodynamic signals measured by both modalities.